ChimeraTK/ChimeraTK-Installer/ReadMe.txt

 mtca4u_installer is a meta package which will install the mtca4u sub packages.
 Currently these are
 - MtcaMappedDevice (aka libdevMap from llrfCtrl/toolsForServer/desy-libs/libs-src)
 - QtHardMon
+- MotorDriverCard
 The installation is done from source code.
 You need the C++ development tools (compiler etc.) installed on your machine.

 Requirements:
 You need cmake (at least version 2.8.3), which is used as the build system.
 In addition you need the Subversion version control client installed (svn).
+The libraries use C++ Boost, so you need the development libraries.
+For the unit tests you need the Boost testing framework in addition.
+They are optional and not required to build the packages.
 To build the QtHardMon, you also need the Qt4 development libraries installed.
 For the plotting functionality QWT 6 is required in addition.
+MotorDriverCard reqires the pugixml parser (currently the 1.3desy version, which has a patch to read hex values.
+See (*) below the dependeny list.)

 You have to install these packages with the package manager of your Linux distribution before you can proceed with the installation.
 The list below shows the software component and the Ubuntu 12.4 package name in